-COURSE DESCRIPTION: Topics included are: algebraic expressions, complex numbers, linear equations, quadratic equations, equations of higher order, inequalities, relations and functions, polynomials and rational functions, exponential and logarithmic functions, systems of equations and inequalities, determinants, matrices, linear programming, and the binomial theorem.

-TEXTBOOK: College Algebra, Robert Blitzer; 5th edition.
+COURSE DESCRIPTION: In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
+Additional topics such as vectors, polar coordinates and parametric equations may be included. ТЕХТВООК: Trigonometry , Mark Dugopolski; 4 th edition.
 VIDEOS: There are videos of many topics available to be viewed online.
-Go to http://southplainscollege.blackboard.com.
+Go to http://southplainscollege.blackboard.com .
 Type mvideos for both the username and password.
 You can then find the appropriate course and the topic in which you are interested.

-SUPPLIES: You will need notebook paper, a pencil, a red pen, graph paper, a spiral notebook, a 3-ring homework notebook, and a graphing calculator.
-If you are taking more mathematics, it is highly recommended that you purchase a graphing calculator, such as the TI-84 Plus CE or the TI-Nspire.
+SUPPLIES: You will need notebook paper, a pencil, a red pen, graph paper, a spiral notebook, and a 3-ring homework notebook.
+You may also (sometimes) use a scientific calculator at teacher discretion, but absolutely no graphing calculators will be allowed.
 HOMEWORK: Homework will be assigned daily.
 Although the homework assignments will not always be graded, the practice is required in order to more fully understand each topic and to successfully negotiate the quizzes and tests.
 QUIZZES: Weekly quizzes will be given.
 If an absence is school-related, the quiz missed may be made up; otherwise there will be NO make-up quizzes.

-At least 3 guizzes will be dropped at the end of the year.

-GRADING: Homework Notebook: 10%; Quizzes: 20%; Major exams: 50%;

-Comprehensive Final: 20%.

-Final grades will be awarded on the following scale:
+At least 3 quizzes will be dropped at the end of the year.
+GRADING: Homework Notebook: 10%; Quizzes: 20%; Major exams: 50%; Comprehensive Final: 20%.
+Final grades will be awarded on the following scale: A 90-100

-A 90-100

-B 80-89

-F below 60
+B 80-89C 70-79D 60-69F below 60